MicrosoftDocs/Viva/Viva/glint/setup/patient-safety-survey.md

 ms.date: 05/01/2024
 ---

-# Set up a Microsoft Viva Glint Patient Safety survey
+# Set up a Microsoft Viva Glint Patient Safety Survey

 Many healthcare customers use the Viva Glint Patient Safety Survey to assess and improve their patient safety culture.
 It is approved as a reliable measure of patient culture by Leapfrog's expert panel and is among the most succinct Leapfrog-approved safety surveys currently available.
 Seamlessly integrated with Viva Glint, patient safety survey insights are designed to get to healthcare leaders in real-time.